StandartCoder/BloxStreet-Trainer/README.md

 ## Usage
 Once you have the BloxStreet Trainer Helper up and running, you can use it to streamline your training sessions.
 The tool provides a user-friendly interface to manage and execute training tasks with ease.

-### Steps:
-1. Open the application.
-2. Select the training task you want to perform.
-3. Follow the on-screen instructions to complete the task with a few clicks.

 ## Features
 - Simplified training process